DTW-DanWard/OctopusDeployUtilities/readme.md

 * [License - it's MIT, don't worry](LICENSE)

-Looking for a DevOps engineer with a software engineering background?
+Hey - are you looking to hire a DevOps engineer with a software engineering background who can create crazy solutions like this?
 [I'm looking for work.](http://dtwconsulting.com/)